 You may want to read these interview preparation tips to ensure you have not missed out anything

-You will of course need to prepare for most commonly asked interview questions.
+You will of course need to prepare for the most commonly asked interview questions.
 Below are the top 10 most common interview questions and how to answer them.
 You need to practice, practice, and practice, not only answering these questions but a lot more.
 Practicing will help you reduce some of the interview stress and make you feel a lot more confident when you finally face the interviewers.

 The interviewer wants to know why you are an excellent fit for the job but from your bio not more about your personal life, not your work.
 So don't make this answer about your family, your personal life or your work.